Homepage > Journal > What is flat design?

 We Audit.
 We Research.
 We Design.

-Before we move on to discuss the latest iteration of this design convention – Flat Design 2.0 – we will begin by defining the term and outlining its origins and history.
+Before we discuss the latest iteration of this design convention—Flat Design 2.0—we will define the term and outline its origins and history.

 Did You Know...